gossterrible/gossterrible/README.md

 👯 I’m looking to collaborate on something awesome

-💬 Ask me about Javascript,React,Vuejs and python
+💬 Ask me about Javascript,React,Vuejs and Python

 ⚡ Fun fact: 我会中文